 This has a significance that stretches beyond the property market: there is an implication that so called “generation rent” are ushering a new version of capitalism, based on experiences rather than belongings.

-“We’re looking a far more value-led generation of consumers, if they’re consumers at all,” suggests Karen Gray, interior designer for Cumbria’s Twin Lakes Country Club’s lakeside homes development.
+“We’re looking at a far more value-led generation of consumers, if they’re consumers at all,” suggests Karen Gray, interior designer for Cumbria’s Twin Lakes Country Club’s lakeside homes development.
 “This may have an impact on property development, in terms of who it’s aimed at.”